-After a brief summary of the app and data collection process the chapter discussion and conclusions from the data will be described and future research identified.
+After a brief summary of the app and data collection process, the chapter discussion and conclusions from the data will be described and future research identified.

 After collecting different media and content that can be described as deep mapping, an original layered multimedia app (rather than solely audio, the usual focus of audio walks research) was created during practice-based research.
 Locative media research is most usually found in urban environments with good Wi-Fi and mobile phone network connections.
-Instead the Hayle Churks app was developed in a challenging site off the main tourist trail: a marginal coastal area on the edge of a post-industrial town from which many visible historical traces, could have linked past and present, had been removed.
+Instead the Hayle Churks app was developed in a challenging site off the main tourist trail: a marginal coastal area on the edge of a post-industrial town from which many visible historical traces, which could have linked past and present, had been removed.

 During the evaluations the participants walked into GPS zones triggering multimedia content.
-The combination of the physical experience in landscape and a digital laye stories and archive images, shifted participants between physical and digital worlds simultaneously.
+The combination of the physical experience in landscape and a digital layer, stories and archive images, shifted participants between physical and digital worlds simultaneously.

-‘[The] app certainly introduced me to the landscape and stories of Hayle in an embodied way’
+‘[The] app certainly introduced me to the landscape and stories of Hayle in an embodied way.’

-As a unique contribution to research in this inter-disciplinary field a deeper connection to landscape using locative media has been explored through three evaluations from a total of participants.
+As a unique contribution to research in this inter-disciplinary field a deeper connection to landscape using locative media has been explored through three evaluations from a total of 108 participants.
 The app experience was quantified and supported with quotes from which these conclusions have been made.

 Located oral history traces produce a very enjoyable immersive experience.
-Nostalgic experiences make participants feel good and have deep effects on wellbeing according to evidence cited by Robinson et al (2015: 185).
+Nostalgic experiences make participants feel good and have deep effects on well-being, according to evidence cited by Robinson et al (2015: 185).
 The more nebulous notion of feeling connected to the landscape definitely contributes to the enjoyment.
-Interestingly, being immersed in oral history and narrative, the performative aspect of the app, as well as feeling a (close) link between a particular story and its location is rated significantly higher than feeling connected to the landscape.
+Interestingly, being immersed in oral history and narrative, the performative aspect of the app, as well as feeling a (close) link between a particular story and its location, is rated significantly higher than feeling connected to the landscape.
 The app has a stronger (possibly temporary) effect around the performance and deepens the connection with the landscape, a more longitudinal philosophical effect, to a lesser extent.

-‘Not so much 'more connected'… as differently connected…. connected to a landscape that is historical as well as present; connected to a landscape that is storied and narrated and animated…. connected to a landscape that is layered with meaning’
+‘Not so much 'more connected'… as differently connected…. connected to a landscape that is historical as well as present; connected to a landscape that is storied and narrated and animated…. connected to a landscape that is layered with meaning.’

-There is intensity in the response to the oral histories and their connection to specific locationsherefore the main connectedness was to the stories of Hayle grounded in the landscape:
+There is intensity in the response to the oral histories and their connection to specific locations.
+Therefore the main connectedness was to the stories of Hayle grounded in the landscape:

-‘there was definitely a grounding or rooting (in history) going on’
+‘there was definitely a grounding or rooting (in history) going on.’

 Access to and participation with stories of place using locative media extends the potential of deep mapping, its exhibition and dissemination through rich media Merz layers and textures accessible on a mobile phone as demonstrated in the Hayle Churks app.
 The ‘narrative archaeology’ (Hight 2006: 2) of people’s memories and place are played through the app in layered, sometimes binaural three-dimensional sound.

 ‘The landscape feels so dense when you’re doing it.
-When I took my headphones off it sort of flattened’
+When I took my headphones off it sort of flattened.’

-The performative aspects of the work, which kept participants listening and walking for around two hours or more, outweigh the deeper connection with the landscape.
-Participants felt connected to the location through the voices and stories of its community digital (pre-recorded residents) and physical passers-by became companions along the route:
+The performative aspects of the work, which kept participants listening and walking for around two hours or more, outweighed the deeper connection with the landscape.
+Participants felt connected to the location through the voices and stories of its community; digital (pre-recorded residents) and physical passers-by became companions along the route: